With last year’s starting offensive tackles reportedly looking elsewhere, who will Seattle turn to?

 Also maybe clarifying things some is that the No. 1 free agent tackle — Terron Armstead — agreed to terms Tuesday afternoon with Miami on a five-year. $87.5 million deal.

-The offensive tackle market has been a little stagnant so far but Armstead’s deal might spur more action.
+The offensive tackle market had been a little stagnant early on but Armstead’s deal might indicate things are starting to move.

 There’s no one left the quality of Armstead.
 But there are other free agents out there — one at least familiar name is former Seattle first-rounder Germain Ifedi, who started seven games last year at right tackle for the Bears.
-Another familiar name is former Lakes High star Zach Banner, who played in seven games as a reserve last year with the Steelers
+Another familiar name is former Lakes High star Zach Banner, who played in seven games as a reserve last year with the Steelers.

 There’s also the draft, which is deep at offensive tackle this year.
 It’s deep enough that two figure to be gone by the time Seattle picks at No. 9 — North Carolina State’s Ikem Ekwonu and Alabama’s Evan Neal.
 But at least four other OTs have been projected as likely or possible first-rounders, and with the Seahawks having three of the top 41 picks now, Seattle undoubtedly is playing free agency knowing it has some ammo to get a tackle in the draft.